Do I miss it? People ask, meaning my ‘fighter pilot’ days. Mostly I don’t, and the person asking the question seems surprised by my answer.

 And, it is the operation that I miss.
 Okay, not true, I watched the Red Arrows perform at Holkham this week and lived the moment, briefly.

-I lost some confidence in my usual chart and broker last week when I was unable to exit a trade after the price moved rapidly, fortunately in my favour.
-With high volatility occasionally a broker is unable to provide a desired exit price and leaves the trade open.
-This, however, was not that.
-I was simply locked-into the trade.
-In hindsight the initial clue that all was not right, was the breakdown in the representation of some of my charts that I monitor on a higher time-frame.
+I lost some confidence in my usual chart and broker last week when I was unable to exit a trade after the price rushed, fortunately in my favour.
+With high volatility occasionally a broker is unable to provide the desired exit price and leaves the trade open; this, however, was not that.
+I was locked-into the trade.
+In hindsight, the initial clue that all was not right, was the breakdown in the representation of some of my charts that I monitor on a higher time-frame.

 Why, as I was in a favourable direction, was it a problem to be locked-into the trade?
-It is disconcerting, moreover, I had tried to exit with a scalp, and before the bar bounced, and then would have held a portion of the trade for a swing target.
-When I discovered that I was ‘locked-in’ my whole concentration was on getting out (completely) which I achieved some way up the bounce.
+It is disconcerting.
+Moreover, I had tried to exit with a scalp, and before the bar bounced, and then would have held a portion of the trade for a swing target.
+When I discovered that I was ‘locked-in’ my whole concentration was on getting out which I achieved some way up the bounce.
 This was for a profit but a good way short of the target potential.

 The best fighter I have personally flown would be the F-16.
-Okay, it’s a single engine fighter and if that engine misses a beat every now and then we could be in trouble, but (operationally) it still beat the socks off everything else – I now feel the same way about my original charts!
+Okay, it’s a single engine fighter, and if that engine misses a beat now and then we could be in trouble, but (operationally) it still beat the socks off everything else – I now feel the same way about my original charts!